neilernst/Onboarding/readings.md

 - J. E. McGrath.
 Methodology matters: Doing research in the behavioral and social sciences.
 In Readings in Human-Computer Interaction: Toward the Year 2000 2nd ed, pages 152–169, 1995.

 # Random
+I also like the general tone and gentle mockery of ["Letter to An Aspiring Intellectual"](letter.pdf).